 They met the following year at Philadelphia’s Convention Hall and what ensued was a rough and brutal affair with “Bobcat” dishing out plenty of punishment to Ike.
 In fact, Williams suffered his first stoppage defeat that night when Montgomery delivered a frightful beating in round twelve before Ike toppled and took the ten count.
 Later, Williams complained that Montgomery had fouled him throughout the contest.

-Montgomery had his revenge but Ike promised to repay his rival in kind if and when they met again.
-And indeed they did, three-and-a-half years later and with the undisputed lightweight championship on the line.
+Montgomery had his revenge but Ike promised to repay his rival in kind, if and when they met again.
+And indeed they did, three-and-a-half years later and with the undisputed lightweight championship of the world on the line.
 It was not only a grudge match, but a unification battle, as by then both fighters had claims to the 135 pound title.

 In December of 1941, Sammy Angott defeated Lew Jenkins for the championship, but the following November, after a series of matches including one successful defense of his title, he announced his retirement, claiming a hand injury made it impossible for him to continue boxing.
 The New York Boxing Commission announced that Beau Jack was their new world lightweight champ, but then he subsequently lost the title to Montgomery.